sbest33/Sam-Best/Week 10/Final Project Proposal.md

 ### Writing/Testing the Code
 So the first thing he did was create a simpler version of his circuit where instead of controlling the current to flow/not flow to each pedal there would be an LED in place of each relay.
 (In the full build he ends up also using an LED to indicate which *"Program"* is turned On at a give time, and what pedal is turned On within each Program, and also to show what Bank is selected).

-This is the code he uses to test the code with LED's (this is an updated version of the code by *Youtube* user *MassaM SDC*, but it only has two Banks of *"programs"* and 6 Effect Pedals):
+This is the code he uses to test the code with LED's (this is an updated version of the code by *Youtube* user *MassaM SDC*, but it only has two Banks of *"programs"* and 6 Effect Pedals, and can be found [here](http://www.mediafire.com/file/uvwpc40d8u60fhd/looper8ch_new.rar)):
 ```cpp
 /*